 4. Creativity and evaluation – using data and experiment to find out what works

 A crucial additional step will be to understand how digital and other tools are made most useful to job seekers and others.
 This sort of behavioural analysis can itself be experimental, finding what combinations of information, advice and guidance have most impact.
 Our assumption is that there needs to be both a ‘wholesale’ approach to new data and information, ensuring that there is comprehensive, reliable data available across all areas and industries, and a ‘retail’ capacity to tailor this to likely patterns of use, whether by job seekers or SMEs.
 But this needs to be tested with different groups.

 We have long advocated a ‘what works’ centre for labour market policies, and have done some work to map out how it could function based on our experience in helping set up other ones through the Alliance for Useful Evidence.
-We also created the living map of jobs innovations to survey promising innovations in this field.

 A consistent problem in this field is that, although there are many innovative projects, there is no institution dedicated to mapping and monitoring the innovations, and making sense of the evidence

 There are many promising initiatives that combine job search, one-to-one advice and help with both formal and informal skills.
 For instance, the Fastlaners programme run by Uprising - a UK youth leadership development organisation - builds employability skills over eight days and offers professional mentoring for unemployed graduates.